Code-Institute-Submissions/Passion4film-Milestone-Project-1/README.md

 </p>

 ### Testing User Stories from User Experience (UX) Section

-The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-As the mouse hovers over the page link a red underline appears to show the user what option they would be clicking on, the active page remains underlined so that a uder can always tell from looking at the nav bar what page they are currently on.

-At the bottom of each page is a footer with links to social media and merchandise, which are clearly demonstrated using FontAwesome icons that are clear and accepted by users.
-There is also a 'Return to Top' option, which takes users to the top of whatever page they are on without the need of scolling up for added convenience.
-As the mouse hovers over each icon the colour changes from dark red to white, to highlight the link and make it clear to users that the icon does something when clicked.

 - #### Existing fan visitor goals
     1. As an existing fan of the band, I want to learn more about the band's history and members, so that I will understand where they come from and how they formed.